fg-research/website/blog/general/posts/inflation-forecasting-random-forest.rst

     <p>
     A random forest is an ensemble of decision trees.
-A decision tree approximates the relationship between the target and the features by splitting the feature space into different subsets, and generating a constant prediction for each subset, where each subset of the feature space represents a different combination of feature values.
+A decision tree approximates the relationship between the target and the features by splitting the feature space into different subsets and generating a constant prediction for each subset, where each subset of the feature space represents a different combination of feature values.
     </p>